whitebox-co/walmart-marketplace-api/README.md

 -   An OpenAPI schema is downloaded from Walmart for each section of a the Walmart Marketplace API.
 -   Models are generated based off of each api using openapi generator.
 -   Clients are generated based off of each api and the models using custom typescript generators.
+-   Integration Test Stubs are auto generated for every api function.
 -   Documentation is generated or updated based on the latest openapi schemas.

 ## Installation